Zararest/GO/1-lecture/README.md

 ```

-Import means `import file` and after that you can use modules from it:
+Import means `import directory` and after that you can use modules from it:

 ```go
 package main